babbageclunk/ubuntu-fan-hacks/README.md

 # ubuntu-fan-hacks

-Some notes on for experimenting with the `ubuntu-fan` package.
+Some notes for experimenting with the `ubuntu-fan` package.

 ## Network bridge